 The Company has exposure to credit risk as a holder of fixed maturity securities.
 The Company controls this exposure by emphasizing investment grade credit quality in the fixed maturity securities it purchases.
 The Company's investment portfolio is managed following prudent standards of diversification and a prudent investment philosophy.
-The Company is not exposed to any significant credit concentration risk on its investments, except for debt securities issued by the Canadian government.
-At December 31, 2018 and 2017, other than the Canadian government, the Company's fixed maturity investment portfolio did not contain exposure to any non-U.S. sovereign government or any other issuer that accounted for more than 10% of the Company's shareholder's equity.
+The Company is not exposed to any significant credit concentration risk on its investments, except for debt securities issued by the U.S. government.
+At December 31, 2018, the Company's fixed maturity investment portfolio did not contain exposure to any non-U.S. sovereign government or any other issuer that accounted for more than 10% of the Company's shareholder's equity.